 Many rumored that she must have been Tony’s wife, yet she is not even legally married to him.
 It clearly shows male chauvinism at work.

-In a bid to change the unhealthy domination, Meyer is starring in other women’s pizza parlors, trying to support them in standing firm in the industry.
+To change the unhealthy domination, Meyer is starring in other women’s pizza parlors, trying to support them in standing firm in the industry.

 She has visited pizzaiolas all over the country, such as:

-- Lovely Fifty Fifty pizzaiola at Portland owned by Sarah Minnick
+- Lovely Fifty Fifty pizzaiola at Portland, owned by Sarah Minnick

 - Septuagenarian owned by Norma Knepp of Amish County